TheCodingDojo/student_md_docs/interview_questions/questions_challenges/technical_questions.md

 ### Algos
 - Input: Array of ints 1 through 100 in order with one integer missing
 - Output: The missing integer

+# 02/02/2020
+## API Challenge
+- given 3 API endpoints that all return different data for specified person, get data for a single person from all 3 APIs and dynamically add that data  to the DOM to be displayed

+## Looking for
+- DRY code
+- Firing off all the API calls together rather than waiting for first call to finish before starting 2nd call and so on